openenclave/openenclave/doc/GettingStarted.md

 ```

 In addition to the standard CMake variables, the following CMake variables
-control the behavior of the Linux make generator for OpenEnclave:
+control the behavior of the Linux make generator for Open Enclave:

 | Variable            | Description                                          |
 |---------------------|------------------------------------------------------|